RossDarker/A5-A6X-Blobs-Dumper/README.txt

 	•	Go back to your terminal window, and press Control + C on your keyboard.
 	•	Now run ./dumpblobs <device model> <ios version>
 	•	Where device model is your device's model that you got at the start, and iOS version is the version of iOS your device is currently running, for example, if I had an iPhone 4S running iOS 8.4.1, and I wanted to dump the blobs for it, I'd type: ./dumpblobs iPhone4,1 8.4.1
-	•	This will make a minute or too, and if you are on Mac OS X El Capitan or above, this may not work, and you'll just have to reboot your device, this step only seems to work on Yosemite or below.
-It definitely works on Mountain Lion (10.8), Mavericks (10.9), and Yosemite (10.10)
+	•	When asked, unplug your device then plug it back in to the computer!
+This is a very important step, the process will then continue in 10 seconds.
-	•	Your Blobs will be saved onto your Desktop (~/Desktop)
+	•	A few moments later, your Blobs will be saved onto your Desktop (~/Desktop)
 	•	Don’t lose this file, email it to yourself, upload it to cloud services, burn it to a CD, back it up.
 Never lose it!